SupraCoNeX/SupraCoNeX_3D_outdoor_enclosure_OpenWrt_Router/README.md

 # SupraCoNeX 3D Enclosure for OpenWrt Routers PCBs

-Open-source/-hardware 3D outdoor/indoor enclosure for OpenWrt routers used in SupraCoNeX (BananaPi R64 with mt7615, etc.)
+Open-source & open-hardware 3D outdoor/indoor enclosure for OpenWrt routers.

+*__What are our Enclosure Design Goals:__*
+ * DIY printable outdoor enclosure
+ * easy mountable on roof top installations
+ * as srewless as possible
+ * be modular where it's worth:
+   * support different router boards and setups -> common board plate API
+   * support different cable gland setups for RF and Ethernet
+   * support different logos

+List of supported OpenWrt routers:
+ * BananaPi R64 with mt7615, etc.)
+ * ...

 ```